Oat Latte

 💡 Behind the Cup

-Oat milk became widely used in specialty coffee because it steams reliably and produces a foam similar to dairy milk.
+Oat milk became widely used in specialty coffee because it steams reliably and can produce a foam similar to dairy milk.

 Most cafés use barista edition oat milk.
 These versions contain added fats or stabilizers that improve steaming and create a smoother texture in lattes.